March 8, 2021

 According to a study published by the U.S. Department of Education, one-third of first-generation college students drop out within three years.
 Stem that tide by developing new ways to support first-generation students at every stage of their college career.
 In view of this, here are three low-cost ideas to get you started:

 From strategy and planning to enrollment analysis, Stamats can help you design better services, build more effective processes, and convert prospects into enrolled students.
-Call or email for more information.
+Email us today for more information.